 English Department, Faculty of Arts,Alexandria University, Egypt (4 year degree)

-I taught at Alexandria University, as well as at Middlebury College in Vermont.
+My extensive experience in teaching Arabic as a Foreign language started more than 25 years ago.
+I have taught at Alexandria University, as well as at Middlebury College in Vermont.
 I have also worked at York University and Wilfrid Laurier University in Ontario before coming to Concordia University.
 My research interests are in the field of Arabic Culture and Teaching Arabic as a Foreign Language.
 Currently, my research topics include language and identity, second language acquisition and heritage language education.

 I am a native bilingual speaker of both Arabic and English, and a fluent speaker of French.
 I also have basic communication skills in German.